11059 Broadway Suite B - Crown Point, IN 46307

 person smiling and video chatting with their friend

 Dental emergencies can happen at any moment, which is why it’s important to be prepared for them.
-You can reduce your chances of experiencing an emergency and protect your smile by following some of the following tips:
+You can reduce your chances of experiencing an emergency and protect your smile by following these helpful tips:

 • Wear a mouthguard while playing any contact sports or hobbies.

-• Protect your teeth from nightly grinding with a sleepguard.
+• Protect your teeth from grinding with a nightguard.

 • Keep up with your dental hygiene routine.